Judicial Arrondissement of Eupen

 The Judicial Arrondissement of Eupen (Gerichtsbezirk Eupen; Arrondissement judiciaire d'Eupen; Gerechtelijk arrondissement Eupen) is a judicial arrondissement located in the Walloon Province of Liège, in Belgium.
 It comprises the 9 municipalities of the German-speaking Community.
 It is not an administrative arrondissement.
+As of 2016, there are 19,321 under its jurisdiction.

+Subdivisions

-All of its municipalities are a part of the Administrative Arrondissement of Verviers, which is divided into two judicial arrondissements.
+Judicial Arrondissement of Eupen is divided into two judicial arrondissements.
+It includes the 9 German-speaking municipalities of the Arrondissement of Verviers.